jelc53/whats-new-nextjs/posts/01_advi_kucukelbir_2017.md

 Variational Inference, Laplace Approximation and Integrated Nested Laplace Approximation all belong to a family of techniques that seek to approximate an intractable posterior distribution with a simpler, tractable distribution.
 In this sketch we focus on the practical implementation of Variational Inference (VI).

-The first significant publication on VI applied to statistical inference was written in 1999 by Michael I. Jordan, Zoubin Ghahramani, Tommi S. Jaakkola and Lawrence K. Saul.
+The first significant publication on VI applied to statistical inference was written in 1999 by Michael I. Jordan, Zoubin Ghahramani, Tommi S. Jaakkola and Lawrence K. Saul [[1]](#useful-references).
 Jordan et al introduced the idea that if one could find a well-chosen family of distributions, then inference could be reframed as an optimization problem where we search for the parameters (i.e. a specific member of this family) that minimize the Kullback-Leibler (KL) divergence between the true posterior and the proposed approximate distribution.
-Kucukelbir et al. brought the theory of VI into practice by implementing a version in code that leveraged Stan's Auto-Differentiation software library.
+Kucukelbir et al brought the theory of VI into practice by implementing a version in code that leveraged Stan's Auto-Differentiation software library [[2]](#useful-references).

 ### Motivation